pow123/lc-shell/setup.md

 >
 >You need to download some files to follow this lesson:
 >
 >1.
-Download [shell-lesson.zip]({{ page.root }}/data/shell-lesson.zip) and move the file to your Desktop.
+Download **[lcw2022.zip](https://lor.nnlm.gov/op/op.Download.php?documentid=4195&version=1])** and move the file to your Desktop.
 >2.
 Unzip/extract the file (ask your instructor if you need help with this step).
-You should end up with a new folder called `shell-lesson` on your Desktop.
+You should end up with a new folder called `lcw2022` on your Desktop.
 >3.
 Open the terminal and type `ls` followed by the <kbd>enter</kbd> key.
 >~~~~
 >$ ls
 >~~~~
 >{: .bash}
 > You should see a list of files and folders in your current directory.
+Notice there is a `shell-lesson` folder along with folders for the other lessons.
 >4.
 Then type:
 >
 >~~~